 At the same time, keep in mind that no security measures are absolutely perfect and impenetrable.
-We put reasonable efforts into ensuring the security of our systems; but we cannot and we do not guarantee that your personal data will not be accessed, viewed, revealed, altered or destroyed through violations of our administrative, physical and electronic warranties.
-In the case of a leak, we will notify you via email or by placing a special notice on our Website in the shortest possible time stipulated for by the legislation.
-If you know of any vulnerability in the security system or of potential data violation, please contact us immediately at firstname.lastname@example.org, and we will take relevant steps to eliminate this incident, once it is required.
+We put reasonable efforts into ensuring the security of our systems, but we cannot and we do not guarantee that your personal data will not be accessed, viewed, revealed, altered or destroyed through violations of our administrative, physical and electronic warranties.
+In the case of a leak, we will notify you via email or by placing a special notice on our Website in the shortest possible time stipulated by the legislation.
+If you know of any vulnerability in the security system or of potential data violation, please contact us immediately at email@example.com, and we will take relevant steps to eliminate this incident, once it is required.

 Transfer of information

-You must also understand that transfer of information via the Internet cannot be completely secure.
-We cannot guarantee the safety of data you send via our services while it is being transferred via the Internet.
+You must also understand that the transfer of information via the Internet cannot be completely secure.
+We cannot guarantee the safety of the data you send via our services while it is being transferred via the Internet.
 Any such provision of personal data occurs at your own risk.

 What rights do you have in personal data matters?

 - The Right to Erasure